twosigma/beakerx_kernel_base/autotests/README.md

 ./run_tests.py --env=beakerx --app=notebook --tst=groovy.*
 ```

-By default, a notebook server runs locally at 127.0.0.1:8888 and is accessible only from localhost.
+By default, a jupyter notebook server runs locally at 127.0.0.1:8888 and is accessible only from localhost.